LunarWatcher/upm/README.md

 [![xkcd: standards][1]][1]

----

-## What?

-Installs shit so you don't have to.
-This is, in essence, a gigantic automation project (and an excuse for me to get acquainted with the Lua C API, but that's a different story).

-## Like?

-Whatever has been set up.

-## How?

-Through a combination of GitHub repositories, automatic redirection, and good 'ol fashioned manual link following.
-And of course lists for when absolutely everything else fails.

-## Requirements?
+## Requirements

 A C++17 compiler, and Linux or MacOS, and access to `tar` with a few specs (see the tar section).

 Note that MacOS will have weaker support, because I don't have access to any Mac machines.
-Please consider contributing to the project if you have access to a Mac.
+Please consider contributing to the project if you have access to a Mac and want to use upm.

 General UNIXes beyond Linux and MacOS will have varying support, for the same reason MacOS doesn't have full support: I don't have those operating systems, and testing them is a slow and annoying process that I don't want to spend my time on.

+### Additional libraries (Linux)

+* `libssl-dev`

-### Tar (temporary; see #20)
+### Tar

 * Supports `--strip-components`
-* Supports automatic tar type detection*
+* Supports automatic tar type detection

-\*: may be dropped if it turns out there's a lot of tars that support `--strip-components`, but somehow not automatic type detection.
-Feedback needed.

-## Initial lineup

-The plan for the time being, in no particular order, is:

-* [ ] CMake
-* [ ] Python + pip (bundled)
-* [x] Node + npm (bundle), replacing the 5 node version managers recommended by npm's npm package (Node/NPM needs to die in a fire)
-* [x] Vim
-* [ ] ssh/sshd
-* [ ] Config for custom packages, that may or may not be completely unrelated to package managers and SDKs

-However, an important point here is to also allow uninstalling.
-This isn't something that's easily done when installing manually, because it some times installs dependencies in a bunch of different places.
-This is primarily true for makefile-based programs.

-That said, this project may evolve into a glorified "unstable apt" that sources the newest packages, instead of whatever ancient version retrieved when the dinosaurs were still around, that the repos push.
-We'll see how far this rabbit hole goes.
+### Package dependencies

+Certain packages may have other dependencies.
+If such a dependency is required, and the build doesn't self-manage dependencies, it'll trigger an error if it isn't found.

 ## How does it work?